Digital best practice

 Our supply chain

-To understand who was in our supply chain, and how to minimise our environmental impact by choosing suppliers, we worked with the Green Web Foundation to understand our stack, and asked ourselves the following questions,
+To understand who was in our supply chain, and how to minimise our environmental impact by choosing suppliers, we worked with the Green Web Foundation to understand the technologies we use, and asked ourselves the following questions:

 - Do they have a public page outlining their own understanding of their environmental impact, and the steps they take to mitigate this?